MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ## Follow along in a notebook

-You can follow along in a notebook one of two ways:
+You can follow along in a notebook in one of two ways:

 - Open and run the built-in notebook in the Data Science experience.
 - Upload your notebook from GitHub to the Data Science experience.